27122003-nanda/fruit-image-classifier/README.md

 ### 1️⃣ Install dependencies
 ### 2️⃣ Run the Streamlit app
 ### 3️⃣ Upload a fruit image
-The model will display the predicted fruit + confidence score.
+The model will display:
+- Predicted fruit
+- Confidence score

 ---